grew-nlp/grew_doc/content/tutorial/05_confluence.md

 ## Be stricter in rules design

 Of course, in our POS tags conversion example, the correct solution is to design more carefully our two rules, in order to produce the correct output.
-For instance:
+For instance (file: [`aux_verb_confluent.grs`](/tutorial/05_confluence/aux_verb_confluent.grs)):

 {{< grew file="/static/tutorial/05_confluence/aux_verb_confluent.grs" >}}